 Their first cd “High Tides and Low Life” was recorded in Shoreham Lifeboat Station on the stern of the Shoreham Lifeboat “Enid Colette”.
 It’s been featured on the Mark Radcliffe Folk show on BBC Radio 2, and sales of the cd (and fund raising) have raised many thousands of pounds for the local RNLI.
 You can purchase your own copy of ’High Tides, Low Life’ from behind the bar for £10.00 which includes a £5.00 donation to the RNLI.

 So, expect sing-along shanties, songs of loves and lives lost, of hard work and poor food, of women and drink, horrible voyages and safe harbours.
 Stirring music to enjoy sampling the many fine beers on sale at the Duke of Wellington.
 For more see; thewellingtonwailers.com

 With classic tracks of the 30s & 40s big band and swing era, 50s bebop and the birth of the cool, modern jazz, 60s groove & ambient, and the global sounds of 70s fusion, there is sure to be something for every taste!

-Starting at 3pm, the sessions provide a platform for performers to try out new and standard material.
-Core performers are Andy Worthy on saxophones and flute, & Matt Szul on acoustic and electric guitars.
+Starting at 4pm, the sessions provide a platform for performers to try out new and standard material.
 Guests have included singers such as Michele Nardell and Zoe Lewis, with other players always being welcome to join in.